Join a small group of peers to learn, explore, connect, express and reflect through shared discussion, music and creative arts experiences.

 Embodiment refers to the healthy balance of these systems: an ability to be present with the body in its diverse emotional, physical and social states, in an ‘embodied self awareness’.

-A healthy embodied presence allows us to be open to connection with others without turning away from ourselves.
+A healthy embodied presence allows us to be open to connection with ourselves, and in relation to others without turning away from ourselves.

 When we feel safe in our bodies, we are able to relate with openness and engagement in the present moment.